 - It teaches your dog what to do when they see, smell or hear a snake.
 They will know to back away and give the snake space.

 - Perhaps most importantly, you do not have the potential fallout and risk associated with snake aversion shock training.
-Positive reinforcement is much safer and more humane for the dog and the snake.
+Positive reinforcement is much safer and more humane.

 - As a bonus, the positive reinforcement snake avoidance training allows you to develop an even deeper bond and trust level with your dog—something that is eroded each and every time you use pain and aversion techniques in any training.